WilleLee/react19-test/README.md

 - tested whether the `react-hook-form` library works properly without any components with forwarded refs.
 - tested whether the features of react 19 (e.g `useActionState`) can be an useful alternative to the `react-hook-form` library.

+### internationalization

+- implemented the internationalization feature using Next.js's built-in support for i18n.